Asterics2020-Obelics/School2017/README.md

 You must install Python 3.6 and a few python libraries.
 The recommended way to do so is to use [Anaconda](https://www.continuum.io/downloads).
 The procedures described bellow will help you install what is needed for the school.
-Alternative install instructions can be found [here](https://www.continuum.io/downloads#linux))

 ## Linux <a name="linux"></a>